yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 ![fall-back](/images/migrate/live-fall-back.png)

 At cutover, applications stop writing to the source database and start writing to the target YugabyteDB database.
-After the cutover process is complete, YB Voyager keeps the source database synchronized with changes from the target Yugabyte DB as shown in the following illustration:
+After the cutover process is complete, YB Voyager keeps the source database synchronized with changes from the target YugabyteDB as shown in the following illustration:

 ![cutover](/images/migrate/cutover.png)